GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-6/genesis-6.englishNatural.md

 And God saw the land,
 and behold it had corrupted;
 that all flesh had corrupted its way over the land.

+And God said to Rest (Noah),
+"The end of all flesh has come to my face;
+that the land is full of violence from their faces;
+and behold me destroying the land."

+Make for yourself an ark of trees of gopher;
+nests you shall make the ark,
+and you shall cover it from inside and from outside with the covering.

+And this which you shall make it: three hundred cubits the length of the ark, fifty cubits its breadth, and thirty cubits its height.

+A illunination you shall make for the ark, and to a cubit you shall finish it from upward;
+and the opening of the ark in its side you shall set;
+lower second and third you shall make it.

+And I, behold me, bringing the flood waters over the land, to destroy all flesh which in it, the wind of life from under the skies;
+all which in the land will expire.

+And I will stand-up my covenant with you;
+and you shall come to the ark, you and your sons and your woman and the women of your sons with you.

+And from all the living, from all flesh, two from all you shall bring to the ark, to keep-alive with you;
+male and female they will be.

+From the bird to its kind and from the beast to its kind, from all creeping-thing of the soil to its kind, two from all they will come to you, to keep-alive.

+And you take to yourself, from all food which is eaten, and you shall gather to you;
+and it will be for you and for them for food.

+And Rest (Noah) made;
+like all which God commanded him, so he made.